 Car not done?
 Show up anyway

 Even if the car is not finished, seriously consider coming to the competition anyway.
 This will allow you to see the scrutineering process, experience the event, and meet and learn from the other teams.
 It may even give you ideas of what to do (or not do) the following year.
-Also, often teams which pass scrutineering early are more than willing to help other teams that need a hand finishing their car.
+Also, teams that pass scrutineering early are usually eager to help other teams that need a hand finishing their car.

 Don’t forget, it’s not just about the solar car

 While the solar car is definitely important, most solar car teams operate as small businesses.
 In addition to the engineering side, it’s important to also have team members focused on fundraising, public relations, and logistics.
 Teams often require corporate and individual donations to cover the expenses of building the car and going to competition.
 Many teams participate in local car shows and other outreach events in their hometowns to build additional awareness of their project.
 Teams also need to coordinate all of their own logistics for the event, including hotels, meals, laundry, rental cars, a truck and trailer, and supply needed race equipment – radio communications, uniform shirts, safety supplies, and support vehicle signage.
 These items can often be overlooked, so plan ahead to avoid scrambling at the last minute.

 Practice is an important, but often skipped, step in the process.
 Here are some suggestions for how to prepare.

 - We’d recommend setting a goal of at least 1000 pre-race solar car test miles.
 Once the solar car is drivable, drive it.
 Start in the parking lot with egress and low speed driving.
 Run all planned drivers through the dynamic tests.
 When their drivers are comfortable, go on the road.
 If feasible, consider driving part of the actual route for an American Solar Challenge event using an actual route book.
 The more mileage you can get on the car before the event the better.
 Reliability is huge factor in the competition so try to get all the bugs worked out before you show up.